aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB04.md

-# LAB 04 - Serverless with AWS Chalice
+# Lab 4: CloudAlbum with Serverless Architecture - Part 2
 This exercise is divided into two parts.
 The first part is about the AWS serverless framework Chalice, and the second part is using the Chalice to run the CloudAlbum application.

 ## Serverless framework